Kirill486/my-dream-app/readme.md

 * do not render toDoDetails when no toDo selected - **V**
 * click outside unselects toDo
 * move save data logic to a exit application sequence
+* for use cases add a flag each should be synced with store

 ## Extention with 3rd party libraries.